-For most people, the holidays are a happy, festive time of year.
-But, for those facing the holidays after the loss of a loved one, the season can be lonely, depressing, and often difficult to handle.
+For most people, holidays are a happy, festive time of year.
+But, for those facing holidays after the loss of a loved one, it can be lonely, depressing, and often difficult to handle.
 Holidays or not, it is important for you to find a way to take care of yourself.

 Scroll down for a downloadable care worksheet, complimentary online support groups, Tree of Life: Season of Light information, plus additional coping tips and resources.

 An inclusive and informative presentation created by Samaritan to help you and those you care about cope with holidays following the loss of a loved one.
 The presentation focuses on meaning making, coping, communication, and compassion for self and others, suggestions for self-care, and holiday-related concerns due to COVID-19. © 2020 Samaritan.

 You are also invited to join us for one of the following complimentary online support groups.
 Registration is required at (856) 596-8550 or CFGcounseling@SamaritanNJ.org.